tdanino12/test/README.md

 ## 🧐About

-MAC PER offers an introduction to PER and multi agent environments using the Petting-zoo API.
-We test our solution on the [pursuit environment](https://www.pettingzoo.ml/sisl/pursuit) with three different modes.
+MAC PER offers an introduction to PER and multi agent settings using the Petting-zoo API.
+We test our solution on the [Pursuit Environment](https://www.pettingzoo.ml/sisl/pursuit) with three different modes of implementation.

 ## 💡Features